 smaller groups of 15 - 20 within the galleries to avoid overcrowding.

-The archive can accommodate groups of 15-20, but again must be
+The archive can accommodate groups of 15-20, but again must be supervised by teaching staff.

 For all exhibition-related enquiries including group visits please